-\paragraph{Evaluation setup.} Having operationalized model values and stances as described in \Cref{prelim:conceptual}, we evaluate a model $\vtheta$'s value drifts in terms of $v_{\vtheta}(T)$, calculated over its responses to the prompts in our evaluation dataset belonging to each topic $T \in \mathcal{T}$.
+\paragraph{Evaluation setup.} Having operationalized model values and stances (\Cref{prelim:conceptual}), we measure value drifts by tracing how a model's value on each topic, $v_{\vtheta}(T)$, changes across training.
 For each question $x \in \mathcal{X}_T$, we first generate five responses $y_{1\leq i\leq 5}\sim\pi_{\vtheta}(\cdot\mid x)$ from the model $\vtheta$ using the \texttt{vllm} library.
-Each model response is generated with a sampling temperature of $0.7$ using a maximum output length of $256$ tokens (or stop generation after the \texttt{<eos>} token).
+Each model response is generated with a sampling temperature of $0.7$ using a maximum output length of $256$ tokens (or until the \texttt{<eos>} token).
 For base models, we additionally append ``Response:'' to the query to prompt the model to adhere to the instruction.
 Next, we use GPT-4o to determine the stance of each model response $y_{i}$, with respect to its associated topic $T$.
 Specifically, we prompt GPT-4o with $x$, $y_{i}$, and $T$ to classify the stance as \support, \neutral, or \oppose with respect to $T$ (refer to \Cref{app:eval_prompt} for the full prompt and additional details).
 We then extract the log probabilities for each of the three choices and apply a softmax function to obtain a probability distribution over the stances for each response, and average this distribution across all five generations, to estimate $\vtheta$'s stance distribution for the given question and topic, $p(s|x, y, T)$.
 Finally, we take the average of $p(s|x, y, T)$ across all questions within topic $T$, to approximate $v_{\vtheta}(T)$.
-To ensure reliability, we manually verified a sample of 100 prompt-generation pairs and corresponding stance distributions, confirming that GPT-4o's classifications were consistent with human judgment.
+To ensure reliability, two authors manually verified a sample of 100 prompt-generation pairs and corresponding stance distributions and observed an agreement score of 92\%, confirming that GPT-4o's classifications were consistent with human judgment.

+Similarly, to estimate the stance distribution of each dataset, we first identify datapoints that are topically relevant to \vprism.
+To do this, we embed all \vprism prompts and datapoints in the target dataset using \texttt{all-mpnet-base-v2} sentence transformer.
+For each prompt, we compute cosine similarity to all datapoints in the dataset and retrieve those with similarity scores $\ge 0.5$.
+For each retrieved datapoint and its assigned topic $T$, we then apply the same pipeline to classify the stance of the datapoint (see \Cref{app:data_distribution} for the full prompt and additional implementation details).

 \paragraph{Evaluation metrics.}